 Corona-virus, more commonly known as Covid-19 has slowly taken over the world.
 According to the WHO, the pandemic has already caused 3.57 lac deaths globally(as of 29 May 2020, 1601 hrs).
 A lot of industry experts have mentioned that the epidemic can have a massive catharsis in the way the world is at the present moment.
-So How will be News Industry During the Lockdown?.
+Here is our blog on News Industry During the Lockdown and how will be News Industry During the Lockdown!?

 In the present times, a lot of people have started consuming news online.
 The primary reasons for the same include:

 - Availability of content in regional languages

 While hygiene is an issue when it comes to reading a newspaper, a news report by Economic times suggests that most readers still resort to newspapers in order to verified news.
 The news report suggests that the consumption of newspaper based news has increases to an extent that in the pre-lockdown period, only 16 percent of the people relied on newspapers as a source of information and right now, 38 percent of people rely on newspapers as being more credible.

 “Citizen journalism is going to take a rise in the coming years post Covid lock-down.
 The credibility and the economic viability however would still remain a question in the initial years” said Adarsh Nalam, associate director-content at MSL Group in a webinar organized by Christ(deemed to be a university),Bengaluru and Kristu Jayanti College, Bengaluru.

 Nalam further also mentioned that most traditional news portals and online media portals such as The Quint would move to subscription based models wherein they will keep some amount for free and for premium content, one might have to pay a sum.
 News Industry During the Lockdown is discussed.

 News Industry During the Lockdown – Some Words By Nalam